 top of page

-• Writer's pictureBible Brian
+Writer's pictureBible Brian

 Atheism: A Westerner's sponge on a stick

 But did the Romans know this?
 In truth, it's unlikely.
 This was just a normal part of life for them.
 In fact, even modern societies have similar problems.
 Lifewater International, for example, is a charity that seeks to provide water infrastructure to impoverished communities.
 One of their biggest challenges is education.
-Whereas we, in the West, tend to receive free education, including germ theory as standard, less developed countries do not provide this service.
+Whereas we, in the West, tend to receive free education, which includes germ theory as standard, less developed countries do not provide this service.
 Therefore, their citizens do not always understand that their water sources aren't safe.
 They're quite happy to drink from the same filthy rivers they have drunk from for generations, and they do not see the link between this and the various diseases they face.

 Now of course, up until now, I have not mentioned religion.
 Everything I have spoken of thus far has been a matter of science.
 We can prove that our hygiene practices are objectively better than those of cultures who do not benefit from our modern research.
 This comes from decades, even centuries, of trial and error.
 Our ancestors learned, and they passed on what they learned to us.
 As Isaac Newton once quipped, "If I have seen further it is by standing on the shoulders of Giants."
 (1).